 This extra information a searcher sees before going to the website helps improve the user experience and CTR.
 One 2011 study shows a 30% increase in organic traffic by using structured markup.
 Although rich snippets are not a ranking factor, we know that a higher CTR is.

-Structured data uses standardized code to provide information about a page and classify its content.
+Structured data uses standardized JSON code to provide information about a page and classify its content.
 Readers don't see this as its inside hidden <script> tags.

 Content types include:

 Check out Google's search gallery for more options.